paulwarren/nzde/dict/W/README.md

 >  The celebrated Winebox of documents hasbecome accustomed to life in thespotlight since rumours about itsexistence and contents first circulatedin Auckland in the late 1980s. <i>(Feb 10, 1995,Dominion,7</i>)

 >  Or is it another example of a wineboxbeing needed to ensure an agency of thestate is diligent in its duties? <i>(Jan 2, 1996,Dominion,6</i>)

-## winebox

- <i>n.</i> a collection of evidential papers

->  Wally: National's Bill English for trying to do a "winebox" with a carton of supposed assessment papers proving another NCEA blunder at Hauraki Plains College. <i>(Sep 6, 2004,Dominion Post,B5</i>)

- <i>n.</i> a tax avoidance strategy

->  [People think] here is our own little wine box for making profit without tax that all taxpayers can participate in. <i>(Aug 3, 2004,Dominion Post,C2</i>)